-Rosiglitazone preserves skeletal muscle and adipose tissue mass.
+2.3 | Rosiglitazone preserves skeletal muscle and adipose tissue mass rosiglitazone delayed weight loss (Figure 3A).
+However, this effect did not result in significant changes in mortality (Supplementary Figure S1A).

-To investigate whether rosiglitazone improved features of CACS, we examined changes in body weight and tissue mass in the KL mice.
-There was a significant time-treatment interaction regarding the weight trajectory, indicating that rosiglitazone delayed weight loss (Figure 3A).
 These effects of rosiglitazone were independent of food intake, as both groups steadily decreased their intake over time without a significant impact of the treatment (Figure 3B).
 The preservation of body weight with rosiglitazone was associated with positive effects on peripheral tissues.
 Skeletal muscle mass (gastrocnemius) was significantly higher in the treatment group, as compared to the control group (Figure 3C).
-Furthermore, the rosiglitazone-treated mice had 97 % more WAT mass (Figure 3D) and 39 % more brown adipose tissue (BAT) mass (Figure 3E) than the controls.
-Lung mass is an excellent proxy for tumor burden in this model [4, 6, 15], and we found that both control and rosiglitazone-treated animals had similar amounts of tumor burden (Figure 3F).
-There was no difference in liver and spleen mass (data not shown).
+Furthermore, the rosiglitazone-treated mice had 97% more WAT mass (Figure 3D) and 39% more brown adipose tissue (BAT) mass (Figure 3E) than the controls.
+Lung mass is an excellent proxy for tumor burden in this model,^{4,6,15} and we found that both control and rosiglitazone-treated animals had similar amounts of tumor burden (Figure 3F).
+There was no difference in liver and spleen mass (data not shown) or the proportion of m2 macrophages in the tumor or surrounding healthy parenchyma (Supplemental Figure S1B-E).
 To summarize, the restoration of circulating adiponectin through rosiglitazone associates with delayed body weight loss and preserved muscle and adipose tissue mass, without affecting food intake or tumor growth.